 Distinction between B.A. and B.S. degrees

 When working with colleagues in the CSE and CLA Career Centers and with many U.S.-based employers, we are routinely told that employers do not know or care about the difference between graduates with a B.A. in computer science and graduates with a B.S. in computer science.
-Students earning a bachelor’s degree in computer science are qualified for an extremely wide range of jobs across many sectors and industries; B.A. and B.S. students take the same required core courses and departmental opportunities such as student groups, research opportunities, and studying abroad are available to students in either degree program.
+Students earning a bachelor’s degree in computer science are qualified for an extremely wide range of jobs across many sectors and industries; B.A. and B.S. students take the same required core courses and same amount of upper division elective coursework; and departmental opportunities such as student groups, research opportunities, and studying abroad are available to students in both degree programs.

 That said, here are things advisors encourage students to consider:

-- The B.S. upper division “track” credits can allow for students the opportunity to focus on a particular area of computer science.
-For students who are more likely to practice in an area that is highly specialized or technical, the B.S. may provide a better background.
+- The B.S. upper division technical elective credits can allow for students the opportunity to focus on a particular CSCI interest area.
+For students who are highly interested in a particular area of study within computer science, the B.S. may provide a better background.

 - The B.A. asks for 8 credits of upper division CSCI coursework and 18 credits of upper division non-CSCI electives.
 These could include courses in statistics, mathematics, electrical engineering, psychology, or any other 3xxx-level or higher UMN courses.
 B.A. students may choose to explore another area of study that intersects with computer science, such as psychology, communications, or economics.
 For applications and future career goals that involve the liberal arts (human-centered computing, big data, and data privacy/public policy, etc.), this broader background may be more appropriate.
 The B.A. may also be a more efficient option for students pursuing a double major or a large minor.